darbyjohnston/DJV/README.md

 #### Building the Source Code

-Clone the DJV source code repository:
+Clone the repository:

     > git clone https://github.com/darbyjohnston/DJV.git djv-git

-Create a sub-directory and start the build:
+Create a new sub-directory and start the build:

     > mkdir djv-git-Debug
     > cd djv-git-Debug
     > cmake ../djv-git -DCMAKE_BUILD_TYPE=Debug
     > make

-After the build completes try running the confidence tests:
+After the build completes run the confidence tests:

     > make test

-You can also try starting the djv_view application:
+You can also start the djv_view application:

     > ./build/bin/djv_view